Terms & Conditions

 30.1 General Promotional Rights

 Pax Manor Muthaiga reserves the right to market, promote, and advertise its services, amenities, events, packages, and offers through any lawful media, platform, or marketing channel, including but not limited to its website, social media platforms, print publications, radio, television, email newsletters, and affiliate websites.
-Such promotions may include text, images, video, audio, and interactive content.

 30.2 Promotional Offers and Discounts